 software architecture

-Designing LLM-Powered Features: RAG, Vector Databases, and the New System-Design Checklist
+LLM Architecture in Production: RAG, Vector Databases, and the 7-Point System-Design Checklist

 Adding an LLM to your product is a distributed-systems problem with a non-deterministic dependency, not a single API call.
 When RAG actually helps (and when a prompt will do), how to think about vector databases and chunking without cargo-culting, the retrieval pipeline that separates demos from products, and the seven-point production checklist — evals, guardrails, cost ceilings, latency budgets, fallbacks, observability, and a human-in-the-loop boundary — to put in place before a real user touches it.

-Designing LLM-Powered Features: RAG, Vector Databases, and the New System-Design Checklist
+LLM Architecture in Production: RAG, Vector Databases, and the 7-Point System-Design Checklist

 Key Takeaway